 The winning non-profit for February was H O P E. "H.O.P.E" Homeless Outreach Providing Encouragement of Longmont.
 HOPE is the only shelter in Boulder County which is open 365 days a year, serving meals 365 days a year, while also providing shelter, socks, jackets, hygiene products etc as well as outreach services.
 In 2017 they served an incredible 28,281 meals.

 November 2017 - Share - A - Gift

-The winning non-profit is Share-A-Gift.
+The winning non-profit for November was Share-A-Gift.
+The group gift was $10,840.
 The organization makes sure that any family in Boulder Valley School District that doesn't have the resources to buy toys for their kids has toys and bikes for their kids on Christmas morning.
 This group (which is totally run by volunteers--no paid staff at all) has been around for 40+ years making the lives of marginalized kids happier.
 Last year the Santa Shop gave out toys and bikes to over 2000 kids!
 Share-A-Gift relies mainly on donations of new and gently used boys and bikes, but every year there are big "gaps" where donations don't fill the need for different age groups...every year it seems they need to buy gifts, largely for the older kids up to 14 years of age.

 August 2017 - Second Wind Fund